Meet the Board of Trustees

 She believes that the Board of Education is moving the district in the right direction and working to help meet the needs of all children.
 The students in Mount Vernon deserve the best that their school district can provide, and her mission is to ensure that they have that.
 Since she retired, she has donated to one graduating student each year.
 She asks the teachers to choose a student who deserves it and not to limit it to the brightest students.

-Vice President White votes on the resolutions that she believes are in the best interest of the children.
+Trustee White votes on the resolutions that she believes are in the best interest of the children.
 She attends PTA meetings, math nights, and ELA nights to spend time with the families within the district and see what the best ways to support them are.
 She also attends elementary school graduation ceremonies.
 Being actively involved in the school district allows her to see the perspectives of everyone and represent them better at Board meetings.

 Trustee Marc S. Lenci, serving since 2022